 About Me

-Interested in all things science and technology, I turned my focus to biodiversity and life on Earth circa 2018 when I was unable to answer questions my children raised about the natural world.
-In building my knowledge base, I spend what free time I have reading nature guides, journal articles and research papers.
+I developed an interest in biodiversity and life on Earth in 2018 when I was unable to answer questions my children raised about the natural world.
+In building my knowledge base, I spend what limited free time I have reading nature guides, journal articles and research papers.
 Anything that’ll help me understand how the natural world fits together.

-Turning this knowledge into practical application, I have modified my suburban property with the aim of maximising its biodiversity.
-I’ve have recorded over 650 species on the property and track plant-animal associations.
-I aim to utilise any new information I uncover to build urban biodiversity, literally, from the ground up.
+Turning this knowledge into practical application, I modified my suburban property with the aim of maximising its biodiversity.
+I recorded over 775 species on the property and uploaded over 6,200 records to iNaturalist before I moved on to a new location in 2025.
+I used the new information I uncovered to build urban biodiversity, literally, from the ground up.

 I reside in South Australia within an area considered a biodiversity hot spot, where 90% of the total land area has already been modified for human purposes.